joelparkerhenderson/social-network-plan/README.md

 ### Abstract

-Social network sites such as Facebook and Twitter these social sites enable people to connect with each other, to share messages and media, and stay informed.
-We believe social network sites have many significant benefits for people and for society.
+Social network sites, such as Facebook and Twitter, enable people to connect with each other, and share messages and media.
+We believe social network sites have significant benefits for people and society.

-However, we also believe that some social networks are growing out of control, beholden to special interests such as financiers and user data aggregation advertisers, and that these special interests are significantly dangerous to people and to society.
+However, we also believe that the big social networks have problems.
+There are user data breaches, hacker fake accounts, corporate lack of accountability, over-emphasis on advertising, and walled-off restrictions.
+These problems harm people and society.

-We therefore propose new social network ideas for community discussion, such as a social network that is a not-for-profit (NFP), a social network that uses free/open/libre source (FLOSS), and a social network that is founded on social good.
+We therefore propose new social network ideas, such as a social network that is a not-for-profit (NFP), that uses free/open/libre source (FLOSS), that has accountability and transparancy, and that is for social good.

 ### Feedback